 Further, the diversification of your share investment can help you better and consistent returns over time.

 Analysts give their opinion on the future performance of stocks.
 They rate a stock based as overweight, equal weight or underweight based on its previous performance, analysis, demand etc. An overweight rating means the stock is expected to outperform its industry in the market.

 An analyst gives a stock an overweight recommendation if they believe that the stock will give greater returns than the average return of the market over a defined time framed.

 HIGHER RISK V/S LOWER RISK COMPANIES

 Ready to start investing in equity?
-Request a call (link with inquiry or contact page) to connect with a financial expert.
+Request a call to connect with a financial expert.